JameelGharra/Advent-of-Code-2024/README.md

   ## Part Two:
   Here we have actually less operations, approx. 3 * M * N iterations total, and the reason is because we only check per element the bottom-right diagonal and left bottom diagonal for the second element on the current element's right (X Y Z - referring to Z as second), **O(M * N)**.

+# Day 5: Update pages following rules

+  ## Part One:
+  Collecting the rules as tuples in a list and then per update we map each page to its' position in the update and check for reach rule (if the elements of the rule appeared in that specific update) whether their places are appropriate (x < y).
+  Let U be the number of updates in input and R the number of rules.
+The time complexity would be **O(U * R)**, space is **O(U')** where U' is the maximum length of numbers in an update.